Expo app integration with React Native Stallion

 Thinking about switching from Expo Updates or EAS Updates?
 Whether you're looking for more control, better pricing, or faster Over-the-Air (OTA) updates, React Native Stallion is a lightweight and developer-friendly alternative.

-This guide shows how to migrate your Expo app to Stallion using the prebuild approach.
+This guide shows how to migrate your Expo app to React Native Stallion using the prebuild approach.
 If you're currently using Expo Updates, you'll find the transition smooth and well worth the benefits.

 Step 1: Run Expo Prebuild